Bradyn17/Fermi-Dark-Matter-Search/README.md

 **Project Overview:**

 This is an astrophysics analysis pipeline designed to detect potential Dark Matter annihilation signals in our galaxy's galactic halo.
-I used 17 years of telemetry data (2008-2025) from NASA's Fermi Gamma-ray Space Telescope to replicate recent research into WIMPs (Weakly Interacting Massive particles).
+I used 17 years of telemetry data (2008-2025) from NASA's Fermi Gamma-ray Space Telescope to replicate recent research into WIMPs (Weakly Interacting Massive Particles).
 I specifically investigated the prediction of excess gamma rays peaking at around 20 GeV (giga-electronvolts), which is hypothesized to result from the annihilation of dark matter particles.

 **Key Results:**